 Francis' project is timely because the state is celebrating its 500th anniversary this year.

 In April 1513, the Spanish monarchy contracted explorer Juan Ponce de Leon to find another island off of Cuba that was rumored to have great riches.
 Instead, he landed in Florida and named it "La Florida," after the "feast of the flowers" during Spain's Easter celebrations.

-Many Americans don't even realize that St. Augustine is the country's first European settlement.
+Many Americans don't even realize that St. Augustine's stature among the country's first European settlements.
 Jamestown, Va., was founded in 1607 and Plymouth, Mass., in 1620, and both are routinely emphasized in school history classes.
-Historians believe that because America is an English speaking country, an emphasis was put on the British settlements of Jamestown and Plymouth and not the Spanish-speaking St. Augustine.
+Historians believe that because America is an English-speaking country, an emphasis was put on the British settlements of Jamestown and Plymouth and not the Spanish-speaking St. Augustine.

 St. Augustine holds many of the secrets to 16th Century Florida, largely because of these documents.
 Written in flourishing script, they are a treasure trove for scholars and genealogists who want to know more about who lived in Florida centuries before it became a state.

 "People's daily lives here weren't the difficult struggle that was often represented," said Francis, adding that most homes had gardens and fruit trees.

 The documents are yellowed with age and many have worn edges that resemble lace.
 Francis said that in previous decades, someone tried to preserve the documents by essentially shrink-wrapping them in plastic — but it's destroying the paper faster due to acids and the plastic used.